Symmetric powers of algebraic and tropical curves: a non-Archimedean perspective: Symmetric powers of tropical curves

 \end{example}

 \begin{example} Let $G$ be the dumbell graph, or the chain of two loops.
-In Figure~\ref{fig:dumbell} we give the poset $\Xi(G)$.
+In Figure~\ref{fig:dumbell} we give the category $\Xi_d(G)$.
+Since we have chosen a loopless model $G$, the category $\Xi_d(G)$ is thin.
 The polysimplicial complex $\Delta(G,2)$ has 15 maximal cells, five of which are triangles and 10 of which are squares.
 It has 25 edges and 10 vertices. \end{example}